Somya453/Gallery/README.md

 # Gallery
-A lightweight and responsive image gallery built with HTML.
+A lightweight and responsive image gallery built with HTML,CSS and the javascript.
 Easily customizable and perfect for showcasing your photos or artwork.